Common myna: The United States

+Israel

+In the late 1990s a few myna birds had escaped or were released from captivity in Tel-Aviv.
+Since then its wild population had exploded, and in a birding survey in 2024 it was found to be the second most observed bird in Israel.
+It is presumed to be responsible for the decline in the populations of some of Israel's common native birds.

 Effect on ecosystems and humans

 Threat to native birds

 The common myna is a hollow-nesting species; that is, it nests and breeds in protected hollows found either naturally in trees or artificially on buildings (for example, recessed windowsills or low eaves).
 Compared to native hollow-nesting species, the common myna is extremely aggressive, and breeding males will actively defend areas ranging up to 0.83 hectares in size (though males in densely populated urban settings tend to only defend the area immediately surrounding their nests).

 This aggressiveness has enabled the common myna to displace many breeding pairs of native hollow-nesters, thereby reducing their reproductive success.
 In Australia, their aggressiveness has enabled them to chase native birds as large as galahs out of their nests.

 The common myna is also known to maintain up to two roosts simultaneously; a temporary summer roost close to a breeding site (where the entire local male community sleeps during the summer, the period of highest aggression), and a permanent all-year roost where the female broods and incubates overnight.
 Both male and female common mynas will fiercely protect both roosts at all times, leading to further exclusion of native birds.